Updated pricing scheme as of July 2019. For the information about the legacy pricing scheme please contact our support team.

-The pricing on our platform is dependent on the Service Level.
+The pricing is dependent on the Service Level.
 We aim to have a flexible scheme where customers always pay on-demand for the value they extract.
-We give preferential pricing to scenarios with larger upfront commitment, as helps us optimize and lower our maintenance costs.

 Contact us for detailed pricing